 A glimpse of how life is lived here.

-Last Sunday evening caught up with a friend from the States en route to Italy.
+Caught up with a friend from the States en route to Italy.

 We headed to Bar Bodega Quimet for a few vermuts before grazing around and settling awhile in a tapas bar, Gastarea, on Carrer Verdi, which I’ve never visited before, to enjoy a couple of montaditos before tucking into plates of bacalao al pil pil and pebrots de Padrón.
 I’ll be back.

 After a stroll, and a relaxed cocktail at La Cigale, we ended the night in one of my favourite drinks bars, El Cine on Carrer del Torrent de l’Olla.

 First thing, met with an esteemed international theatre and opera director to discuss his forthcoming visit to the Edinburgh festival.